 2. Join LinkedIn groups and other relevant forums.

-Unsolicited sales-y comments will annoy group members, just as a cold call or email would.
+Use valuable information to contribute to a discussion, as unsolicited, sales-y comments will annoy group members, just as a cold call or email would.
 Advance the conversation in a meaningful way, or just sit back and observe.

 3. Set up social listening alerts.